mlmarius/passive-seismic/hpc/README.rst

 ===================================================================

-This is a quick guide to getting the passive-seismic software up and running in a Portable Batch System (PBS) batch environment with MPI support.
+This is a quick guide to getting the passive-seismic software up and running in both Portable Batch System (PBS) environment with MPI support and virtual desktops (VDI).
 This setup is common in High Performance Compute (HPC) systems such as the National Computational Infrastructure's `Raijin
 <http://nci.org.au/systems-services/national-facility/peak-system/raijin/>`__
 system.

-The instructions below are tailored to the NCI Raijin system.
+The instructions below are tailored to the NCI systems, including Raijin and virtual desktops (VDI).
 Some instructions may not be applicable depending on the setup of the HPC system you are using.
 They should apply to both single-node and multi-node jobs; just set the number of cpus in the PBS directives in the job submission script accordingly (e.g. ncpus=32 for 2 nodes).